 20 November 2012

-Jessica Tipton, a PhD student in the School of Modern Languages, has been awarded a Princess Dashkova Medal 'For services to Freedom and Enlightenment' by the Dashkova Humanities Institute in Moscow.
+Jessica Tipton, a PhD student in the School of Modern Languages, has been awarded a Princess Dashkova Medal by the Dashkova Humanities Institute in Moscow.

 The Medal recognises Jessica’s research into the trips made by Princess Dashkova (a leading figure in the Russian Enlightenment) to Britain in the late 18th century.
 The Institute has also invited her to become a member of the Dashkova Society and present a paper at its 2013 conference in Moscow in March.